Although there is still much to be discovered, nutrition and chronic disease management may have a closer relationship than you think.

 - Patients with dementia are at heightened risk for malnutrition.
 A 2014 study in the Clinical Interventions in Aging showed a powerful correlation between malnourished cognitively impaired patients and increased morbidity and mortality.

 - Those who suffer from COPD often have weight loss, sarcopenia (protein wasting) and pulmonary cachexia.
 One study from 2013 showed patients with COPD who had a body mass index of less than 21 required more days on the ventilator and were more likely to be rehospitalized, placed back on the ventilator or die.
 Many studies are showing that these problems can be mitigated through nutritional intervention and supplementation.

-- According to the virtual 2020 Annual Endocrinology Conference, a three-year study of remote counselling in patients with Type 2 diabetes showed meaningful improvements in hemoglobin A1c, body weight and several cholesterol markers.
+- According to the virtual 2020 Annual Endocrinology Conference, a three-year study of remote counseling in patients with Type 2 diabetes showed meaningful improvements in hemoglobin A1c, body weight and several cholesterol markers.

 Incorporating education about nutrition and chronic disease management

 For clinicians, incorporating nutrition education into their already busy practice might seem like a daunting task – but it doesn’t have to be.

 Most clinicians received very little training in nutrition.
 In addition, there is a constant stream of new information and evidence-based nutrition recommendations.
 Educate yourself by putting nutrition topics on your educational radar.
 Make a goal to read a nutrition article or listen to a nutrition podcast each month.
 You can even sign up for a reputable nutrition newsletter.